 The cultivation operation will not alter the hydrology of the Property significantly.
-Establishment of the cultivation operation requires no grading because gardens have been located on land that is relatively flat or has naturally gentle slopes.
-Establishment of the cultivation operations requires the construction of a concrete slab for a 4,750 square foot processing building.
-The large vegetated buffers surrounding this facility serve to moderate stormflows and regulate stream volumes such that flooding can be completely avoided.
-These large vegetated buffers allow stormwater that is discharged from operation areas to be slowed, filtered, and percolate into soils.
+Establishment of the cultivation operation requires no grading because gardens will be located on land that is relatively flat or has naturally gentle slopes.
 In general, stormwater on the Property infiltrates the soil.
 Should a new facility be planned and constructed that would significantly impact hydrological function, the Ordinance requires documentation that downstream hydrology and public roads and bridges will not be negatively impacted.